 Study: 81% of Obese Americans Experience Foot Problems

 Extra pounds don’t just affect your waistline.
-Believe it or not, it can have serious effects on your feet as well.
+Believe it or not, it can cause serious foot problems.

 According to a recent survey by the American Podiatric Medical Association (APMA), 81 percent of obese Americans reported experiencing foot pain and multiple foot and ankle conditions at times.
 As obesity rates continue to rise in the U.S., proper foot care needs to become a critical factor in our overall health care plans.